-Para Wirra Conservation Park is the National Parks SA Park of the Month for May 2018.
+Para Wirra Conservation Park is the National Parks and Wildlife Service SA Park of the Month for May 2019.

 With its extensive grassy areas, relaxing lakeside, and beautiful bush setting, Para Wirra Conservation Park is a well-loved gathering place for family and friends.

-The park has recently been upgraded, with upgraded trails, a nature play area, upgraded picnic areas and a new camping area.
+The park was upgraded last year, with upgraded trails, a nature play area, upgraded picnic areas and a new camping area.

 On-leash dogs are welcome in the park.

 Below we’ve outlined the hikes and trails in the park.

 13 great hikes in Para Wirra Conservation Park

 Easy walk, 1km, 30 mins

 Explore the Nature Play Forest shared-use paths through the Gawler View picnic area and playground.
 Keep your eyes peeled for bush birds, scurrying lizards and maybe even an emu or kangaroo.
 Suitable for prams.
 Some limited mobility access may be possible if assisted.

 Lake Discovery Walk